ProjectLiminality/ProjectLiminalityMVP/DreamExplorerREADME.md

 ## Contributing

 We welcome contributions to the Dream Explorer project!
-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.
+Contributing guidelines will be added in the future.
+Stay tuned for updates on how to get involved.

 ## Future Enhancements